Heisenberg-type higher order symmetries of superintegrable systems separable in cartesian coordinates

-In this case, the ratio of the frequencies $\nu_x$ and $\nu_y$ is obtained by the action-angle variables method \cite{Goldstein80} and it is given by
+In this case, the ratio of the frequencies $\nu_x$ and $\nu_y$ is obtained by action-angle variables method and it is given by

-where $E_x$ and $E_y$ are the constants of motion corresponding to $H_x$ and $H_y$, respectively.
-Only when this quotient is a rational number, the bounded motion in the plane will be periodic.
-Examples of periodic and non-periodic orbits for this pasted potential are given in Fig.~\ref{fig2}.
+Only when this ratio is a rational number, the bounded motion in the plane will be periodic.
+Examples of periodic and non-periodic orbits for this pasted potential are given in Fig. \ref{fig2}.
 For `global' superintegrable systems all the bounded motions are periodic and the trajectories look like deformed Lissajous curves \cite{CKN2014,CKNO2013}.
-We should remark that all the trajectories, periodic or non periodic, are smooth and they do not present `angles' when crossing the boundary of a domain.
-This point was not clearly explained in previous references \cite{MarquetteWinternitz2008a}.
+We should remark that such trajectories are smooth and they do not present `angles' when crossing the boundary of a domain.
+This point was not clearly explained in previous references \cite{MarquetteWinternitz2007,MarquetteWinternitz2008a}.

 {\it c) Superintegrable Hamiltonians in higher dimensions}